 We offer community lactation support services free of charge at the East of the River Lactation Support Center, a collaboration program between Children’s National, the Women Infants and Children Program (WIC), and the DC Breastfeeding Coalition.
-The lactation center is located at the Children’s Health Center at Good Hope Road.
+The lactation center is located at the Children’s Health Center - Anacostia.
 A lactation consultant or breastfeeding peer counselor can help you navigate through any discomfort you may be feeling, provide suggestions on how to help your baby feed, and advise on what to do if you feel you are not producing enough milk.

 Other supportive organizations include the DC Chapter of the American Academy of Pediatrics, the Academy of Breastfeeding Medicine, and Reaching Our Sisters Everywhere.